Marco Crimi: Cesena

 On 31 January 2017, Crimi joined Cesena on a temporary deal, with an obligation to buy.

 Virtus Entella

 On 31 August 2017, Crimi was sold to fellow Serie B club Virtus Entella.

 Reggina

-On 29 January 2021 he joined Reggina on a 1.5-year contract.
+On 29 January 2021 he joined Reggina on a one-and-a-half-year contract.

 Triestina

 On 31 August 2021, he moved to Triestina.

 Trapani

-After two Serie C seasons with Triestina, on 28 September 2023 Crimi joined Serie D club Trapani on a free transfer.
+After two Serie C seasons with Triestina, on 28 September 2023, Crimi joined Serie D club Trapani on a free transfer.

 International career

-On 4 November 2011, he received his first call-up to Italy U-21 by Ciro Ferrara for the double engagement with Turkey and Hungary qualifier for the UEFA European Under-21 qualifiers.
+On 4 November 2011, he received his first call-up to the Italy U-21 squad by Ciro Ferrara for the double engagement with Turkey and Hungary in the qualifiers for the UEFA European Under-21 Championship.
 Becoming the first player in the history of Grosseto to play in the Under-21s.

-On 27 May 2013, he was included as Devis Mangia in the 23-man squad to for European Under-21 Championship in Israel, where Italy finished in second place with Spain beating Italy 4-2 in the final on 18 June, with Crimi making 3 appearances in all the tournament.
+On 27 May 2013, he was included in the 23-man squad for the European Under-21 Championship in Israel, where Italy finished in second place with Spain beating Italy 4–2 in the final on 18 June.
+Crimi made 3 appearances in the tournament.